daisycamber/lotteharper/CODE_OF_CONDUCT.md

-# Contributor Covenant Code of Conduct
+# Lotte Harper Code of Conduct

 ## Our Pledge